What is chlamydia?

 What causes chlamydia?

 A certain kind of bacteria causes chlamydia.
-It can spread from one partner to another during vaginal, anal, or possibly oral sex.
+It can spread from one partner to another through vaginal, anal, or oral sex.
 A pregnant woman can pass the infection to her newborn during delivery.

 What are the symptoms?